PantalaLabs/BionicGlove/README.md

 ##### Max4Live <-> Ableton

 By default Max4Live will not map controls directly to Ableton.
-But there is a way to create a new Control Surface like any other Midi Controller and map thru a MIDI loop:
+But there is a way to create a new Control Surface like any other Midi Controller and map thru a MIDI loop / virtual MIDI:

 WINDOWS / LoopMIDI